Brentina

-Brentina (foaled May 29, 1991) was an Olympic-level dressage horse ridden by Debbie McDonald.
+Brentina (May 29, 1991 – April 22, 2021) was an Olympic-level dressage horse ridden by Debbie McDonald.
 She was owned by E. Parry Thomas.

 Breeding

 Brentina was by Brentano II, who was Hanoverian stallion of the year in 2003 and was second at his stallion testing.
 He has produced several impressive offspring, such as Barclay and Barclay II, Bone Dea II, and he is the dam-sire of Poetin.
 Brentina is a full-sister to the stallion Barclay II.